Vasile-Hij/weather-project-app/README.md

 7. Check the weather by switching from Celsius to Fahrenheit temperature and adding/deleting cities.

-`*` for deployment on server you will need NGINX, gunicor and a SSL certificate.
+`*` for deployment on server you will need NGINX, gunicorn and a SSL certificate.
 Also set `debug=False` in `wsgi.py`.